lkoshale/cuda-smart-pointers/README.md

 ## CUDA SMART POINTERS
 [![build:passing](https://img.shields.io/badge/build-passing-brightgreen.svg)](https://github.com/lkoshale/cuda-smart-pointers/)

 A simple wrapper for ``` std::unique_ptr``` and ```std::shared_ptr```  for GPU on CUDA.

 ### How to build?
-All definitions are in a single header file ```src/memory.cuh```,  you need to include it in your project.
+All definitions are in a single header file [memory.cuh](https://github.com/lkoshale/cuda-smart-pointers/blob/master/src/memory.cuh),  you need to include it in your project.
+Test programs can be found at [src/test/](https://github.com/lkoshale/cuda-smart-pointers/tree/master/src/test).

 ### How to use?
 ```cpp